 Yes.
 The Social Distancing Protocol template has been updated (it is now called the Revised Social Distancing Protocol), and the Order issued October 5 requires all businesses with a facility in the County used by workers or the public to complete, submit, and implement a Revised Protocol for each facility they operate.
 Businesses must submit their Revised Protocols to the County at www.COVID19prepared.org using the County’s online form.
-The Revised Social Distancing Protocol must be completed and submitted within 14 days of the effective date of the Order issued October 5.
+Social Distancing Protocol submitted before October 11, 2020 are no longer valid.

 I already completed a Social Distancing Protocol under a prior Health Officer Order.
 Do I need to complete a new one?